nuxt/content/playground/content/repository/commands.md

 ---
 title: Commands
-description: Usage description for each of the Docus repository commands.
+description: Usage description for each of the Content repository commands.
 ---

-This page will list all the available commands for Docus repository.
+This page will list all the available commands for Content repository.

 These commands can be run using `yarn` which is the package manager of this repository.